secure your halal certification in indonesia now

 What are Halal Products and Halal Certification?

-While the explanation of halal could be a little more complicated, the basic concept of halal is as such: food, drugs, cosmetics, and other products that do not contain any ingredients that are considered ‘haram’.
+While the explanation of halal could be a little more complicated, the basic concept of halal is as such: food, drugs, cosmetics, and other products that do not contain any ingredients that are considered ‘haram.’

-“Halal” must be traced back to the source of Muslim food or touch, from raw materials to product handling, including factory facilities, manufacturing machinery, packaging, storage, logistics, and even the retail stores.
+“Halal” must be traced back to the source of Muslim food or touch, from raw materials to product handling, including factory facilities, manufacturing machinery, packaging, storage, logistics, and even retail stores.

 Related article: Most Common Questions about Halal Certificate